-Class Hours 3

-Lab Hours 0

-Clinical Hours 0

-Work Experience 0

-Credit Hours 3
+Class Hours 3 Lab Hours 0 Clinical Hours 0 Work Experience 0 Credit Hours 3 Minimum State Prerequisites: None Minimum State Corequisites: None Local Prerequisites: DRE-097, or ENG 002, or ENG 111

 This course covers the institution of the family and other intimate relationships.
 Emphasis is placed on mate selection, gender roles, sexuality, communication, power and conflict, parenthood, diverse lifestyles, divorce and remarriage, and economic issues.
 Upon completion, students should be able to analyze the family as a social institution and the social forces which influence its development and change.